Connecting the Switch to the Network

 Connecting a Console to the Switch

-Before you create a network management connection for the switch or connect the switch to the network, you must create a local management connection through a console terminal.
-And then configure an IP address for the switch.
-You can use the console to perform the following functions, each of which can be performed through the management interface after you make that connection:
+Before you create a network management connection for the switch or connect the switch to the network, create a local management connection through a console terminal.
+Then configure an IP address for the switch.
+Use the console to perform these functions, each of which can be performed through the management interface after you make that connection.

 • Configure the switch using the command-line interface (CLI).